 Quarterly occupational Health & Safety committee meetings are yet another tool we use to ensure that employees have a say at the individual locations.
-The management director, one or two employee representatives (works council), the heads of departments, a work safety specialist, company doctor and two safety officers are usually represented here.
-All Health & Safety issues are discussed, and recommendations made at such meetings.
+The managing director, one or two employee representatives (works council), the heads of departments, a work safety specialist, company doctor and two safety officers are usually represented here.
+At such meetings, all Health & Safety issues are discussed, and recommendations made.
 With the participation of the Managing Directors, executive decisions can also be taken.